 One of the more common phone calls that I get is from a concerned horse owner who also happens to own a thermometer.
-I’m here to tell you that I think that just about every horse owner should have a thermometer, because from it comes some information that they can pass on to that’s really helpful.* So, for instance, if a horse isn’t eating (which owners notice), and the owner can take his temperature (which horses notice, some of them a lot more than others), and if the temperature is elevated, then part of the problem is solved.
-Part of the problem.
+I’m here to tell you that I think that just about every horse owner should have a thermometer, because from it often comes some information that they can pass on to that’s really helpful.* So, for instance, if a horse isn’t eating (which owners notice), and the owner can take his temperature (which horses notice, some of them a lot more than others), and if the temperature is elevated, then part of the problem is solved (horses usually don’t like to eat when they have a fever).

 When horses have fevers, they don’t eat.
-And that’s usually not that big a problem, at least in the short term.
-In most cases, the bigger problem is that when horses have fevers, their owners panic.
-So, in an effort to help ease the almost inevitable human anxiety that accompanies an equine fever, I figured I’d write something.
+And that’s usually not that big a deal, at least in the short term.
+In most cases, insofar as handling the situation goes, the bigger problem is that when horses have fevers, their owners panic.
+So, in an effort to help ease the almost inevitable, and completely undestandable, human anxiety that accompanies an equine fever, I figured I’d write something.

 First off, you probably need to know what a normal body temperature for a horse is.
 So as to save you a few minutes of Googling, it’s between 99.5 and 101 degrees Fahrenheit (you can find different ranges, but that’s pretty much my experience) .
 If you’re just about anywhere else in the world but the United States, that’s roughly 37 to 38.3 degrees Celsius.**

-A fever, of course, is pretty much defined as anything higher than the high end of normal.
+A fever, of course, is defined as any body temperature higher than the high end of normal.
 In people, once the temperature gets even half a degree above normal (normal temperature for people is, of course, 98.6 degrees Fahrenheit, and in Celsius… oh, never mind – check out the second footnote if you must know) they start to feel it.
-Horses, however, tend to be more dramatic.
+Horses, however, tend to be a bit more dramatic with their fevers.

-IMPORTANT ASIDE: If your horse has a fever of 104.5, he’s definitely sick, but it’s unlikely he’s dying.*** Please phone accordingly.
+IMPORTANT ASIDE: If your horse has a fever of 104.5, there’s definitely some sort of a problem, but it’s unlikely he’s dying.*** He needs attention, for sure, but unless there are other dramatic signs, it’s probably not an emergency.
+Please use the appropriate voice level on the phone, accordingly.

 “Why is that?” you ask.

-“Why do they get a fever, or why does it get so high?”
+“Why is it that they get a fever, or why does it get so high?”
 I respond.

 “Both!” you reply, because you’re like that.

-2. Why do horses typically get such high fevers?
+2. Why do horses typically get such high fevers, the ones that worry us to death?
 The answer to this comes from geometry.
 (I think.
-I’m pretty sure it’s not algebra or calculus, and I’ve forgotten most of those anyway.)
+I’m pretty sure it’s not algebra or calculus, and I’ve forgotten most of that stuff anyway.)
 Horses have a terrible time getting rid of body heat.***** For among other reasons that’s simply because they are big animals, and geometry works against them.
 In particular, the geometry that we’re talking about is the relationship of the surface area to volume.

 Horses, on the other hand, have a hard time getting cold.
 They don’t have much surface area relative to the volume of their bodies, and so they don’t radiate heat well.
 This small surface area is one reason why many horses act like such idiots when the temperature drops into the 40’s – they aren’t feeling overheated.
 It’s also a reason why blanketing your horse really isn’t very important, especially if you live in southern California (CLICK HERE to read an article I wrote about that).
 And, to get to your question, their poor ability to radiate heat is one big reason why, when pyrogens start floating around in your horse’s bloodstream, they not only get a fever, that get a big fever.
 A fever that panics their owners.